Collared and non-collared manifold boundaries: Theorems

 \section{Theorems}

 To avoid ambiguity, we reserve the word `boundary' only for the boundary of a manifold and use `frontier' for $\wb{U}-U$ (when $U$ is open).
 We follow the set-theoretic convention of writing $\omega$ for the set of natural numbers instead of $\N$.
-The following definition contains almost every concept we need.
+The following long definition contains almost every concept we need in this section.